Hi, I’m Dr Richard Chambers – clinical psychologist, leading mindfulness expert and developer of the Leadful Framework.

 - Cambridge University Press

 For many people, the COVID lockdown has brought all their unresolved relationship issues into the open.
-Rates of divorce are skyrocketing and people are scrambling to find ways to reduce conflict and increased connection and harmony.
+Rates of divorce are skyrocketing and people are scrambling to find ways to reduce conflict and increase connection and harmony with their loved ones.hose around them.

 My Mindful Connection online course gives you the tools you need to do this.
-You will learn a powerful five-step process to help you recognise and stop those reactive patterns, deepen self-awareness and emotional intelligence, resolve conflict and communicate more effectively with your partner, family, friends and colleagues.
+You will learn a powerful Five-Step Clearing Process to help you recognise and stop those reactive patterns, deepen your self-awareness and emotional intelligence, resolve conflict, and communicate more effectively with your partner, family, friends and colleagues.

 A daily mindfulness meditation practice is a superpower that will change your life.
 Learning to focus on what is important means better wellbeing, performance and relationships.